 Happy Mail

-A fun letter sent monthly to a child or young person of any age in Scotland with epilepsy.
+A fun letter sent monthly to a child or young person up to the age of 16 in Scotland with epilepsy.
 A letter contains different themed activities to do at home along with some helpful resources for those with epilepsy.

 Primary School Epilepsy Awareness Talks

 Our Youth Workers deliver assembly talks and workshops to primary schools within Scotland about epilepsy.
 Workshops are aimed for P6 and P7 classes and can be adapted for younger year groups.
-Talks can take place within school or virtually depending on the location.
 Assembly talks are 15 minutes and workshops can last 1.5hrs, but both can be altered to suit the needs of you and your school.